“Equalize the playing field for you and your family, call my office to speak with me personally”

 Attorney Santos is married to an attorney and has four children.
 He is a member of the Knights of Columbus, The Prospectors' Club in Reno and the FBI InfraGard.
 Over the years he has been active in various non-profit activities such as serving on the Board of Governors for Bishop Manogue High School in Reno, Nevada, the Board of Directors for the UNLV Interfaith Student Center, and on the Child Abuse Prevention Council for Olive Crest Homes and Services for Abused Children and Families.

 Attorney Santos is also active in the sport of boxing.
 A former college boxer at the University of Nevada, Reno, he also was active years later in Las Vegas at the open class boxer level.
-He is a professional boxing judge licensed by the state of Texas, the state of Utah, the World Boxing Council (WBC), and is an amateur boxing official with USA Boxing-the sanctioning body of Olympic style boxing in the United States of America-officiating local and regional tournaments including college level events for the National Collegiate Boxing Association (NCBA).
-Lastly, he is proud to serve on the WBC Clean Boxing Program (CBP) since 2017 and, on the Honorary Board of Directors for the Boxing Hall of Fame, Las Vegas, since 2013.
+He is a professional boxing judge licensed by the state of Nevada, the state of Texas, the state of Utah, the World Boxing Council (WBC), and is a former amateur boxing official with USA Boxing-the sanctioning body of Olympic style boxing in the United States of America-officiating local and regional tournaments including college level events for the National Collegiate Boxing Association (NCBA).
+Lastly, he is proud to serve on the Honorary Board of Directors for the Boxing Hall of Fame, Las Vegas, since 2013. https://boxinghalloffame.com/

 Contact Santos Law, PLLC. today to discuss your legal issue personally with Attorney Santos.
 Let him equalize the playing field for you and your family.